-The government's information sharing advice for safeguarding practitioners, which includes the seven 'golden rules' for sharing information, supports staff who have to make decisions about sharing information.
-Staff are aware they can speak to the DSL or a deputy if they are unsure about sharing information.
+The government's information sharing advice for safeguarding practitioners supports staff who have to make decisions about sharing information.
+Staff are aware they can look at the data protection in schools toolkit or speak to a member of the safeguarding team if they are unsure about sharing information.
 Government guidance emphasises that: "The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children."

-We will share information in a timely manner to keep children safe, which will include sharing information with agencies and professionals in line with the Working Together to Safeguard Children 2018 guidance.
+To keep children safe, we will share information in a timely manner including sharing information with agencies and professionals in line with the Working Together to Safeguard Children 2023 guidance.
 We respect that safeguarding matters are personal to families, so the DSL, deputy and headteacher will only share information about a child to members of staff and professionals on a need to know basis.